PrestonLeung/Nano-Q/ReadMe.md

 ##### How to set up Anaconda
 1) [How](https://uoa-eresearch.github.io/eresearch-cookbook/recipe/2014/11/20/conda/) to set up an environment in Anaconda with python.
-2) How to install python packages after activatnig python environment in Anaconda
+2) How to install python packages after activating python environment in Anaconda

     a.
 [Video Tutorial](https://www.youtube.com/watch?v=Z_Kxg-EYvxM)